Beaches, a medieval hill-town and an ancient Greek city. Not many destinations can offer all that... Agropoli has it all though... and more.

 Upstairs is dedicated to art, with exhibitions held throughout the year.

-Far and away the best place to stay by a long way is Il Rifugio.
+Far and away the best place to stay by a long way is the B&B Baia di Trentova.

 Located on the edge of town, it's like another world.

-Sitting at the outside table "al fresco" while watching the sun set across rolling hills of vineyards and olive groves is a pleasure I'll never forget.
+Sitting at the outside table "al fresco" while watching the sun set across rolling hills of olive groves and a sea turning gold is a pleasure I'll never forget.

 Not quite home cooked but the next best thing are the dishes mamma cooks up at La Civetta.
 The photo above was taken there, and as the board outside says: "our dishes are not pre-cooked but prepared fresh and they are worth the wait."